Rainerino/GCOM/README.md

 ### Drone Command & Control

 The Drone Command and Control is GCOM's primary means of communication with the drone's on-board Raspberry Pi.
-It handles sending commands to the Pi in our own UASMessage format.
+It handles sending commands to the Pi in our own message format.
 This module also handles receiving responses from the Pi and signaling and passing on responses to the appropriate listeners of these responses.

 ### Collision Avoidance